tannerc/spf/README.md

 Once a polarizing filter has been applied, you can clear it using the same status bar menu.

+## Just download the app

+Not interested in the source code?
+You can get Spf directly in the [Mac App Store](https://itunes.apple.com/us/app/spf-screen-polarizer/id1463398888?mt=12).

-## Or download the pre-compiled app right here: [Download now](https://github.com/tannerc/spf/releases/download/1.2/Spf.app.zip)
+Or you can download a pre-compiled version of the app directly from this repo: [Download pre-compiled](https://github.com/tannerc/spf/releases/download/1.2/Spf.app.zip)

 ## Why Spf?